dbs-leipzig/gradoop/README.md

 ##### gradoop-core

-The main contents of that module are the Extended Property Graph data model, the corresponding graph repository and its reference implementation for Apache HBase.
+The main contents of that module are the Extended Property Graph Data Model, the corresponding graph repository and its reference implementation for Apache HBase.

 Furthermore, the module contains the Bulk Load / Write drivers based on